Darkone83/ModXo-Basic/README.md

 LED1 and R1 are optional and not required for the PCB to work as expected

+## Where to get one

+You can download the gerbers and make your own or soon would will be able to purchase PCB's and assembled units @ <a href="https://www.darkonecustoms.com>Darkone Customs</a>

+Assembled Boards: Comming Soon!

+PCB's: Comming soon!

 ## Navigation

 Root: BOM and IBOM are located here